Helping Metro Detroiters Reduce Plastic Waste & Live More Sustainably

 Q: I love this idea but I don't have a refillery in my community.
 What can I do?

 A: Never fear!
 This model is growing, so let's definitely keep spreading the word and building this circular economy!
-Check out the directory Litterless to see if you already have an option in your area.
+Check out the Refillery Collective Directory here to see if you already have an option in your area.
 We now offer shipping for folks who are outside of this local community and still want zero waste goods.
 We ship plastic-free, using the USPS (because they are already coming to your doorstep every day, so no added drives) and you have the option of additionally making your delivery carbon-neutral.
 Shipping is free for orders $100+.

 Q: What does 'closed loop' mean?